Ido-Badash/chess-snap/README.md

-Thank you for sharing your project vision!
-Here’s a tailored README.md draft for your ChessSnap project, reflecting your plans and aspirations.
-You can copy this directly into your repository’s README.md file and update it as features evolve.

----

 # ChessSnap ♟️📸

 ChessSnap is a cross-platform Flutter app (mobile & web) designed for chess enthusiasts who want to seamlessly bridge physical and digital play.